Welcome to the Adult Education and Literacy Department page of the St. Charles Community College website!

 Students must be at least 17 years of age and not enrolled in secondary school.
 For more information about class times, class sites or any of the services described below, call St. Charles Community College at 636-922-8411 or email firstname.lastname@example.org.

-PLEASE NOTE: As of Dec.
-31, 2013, the GED® test will be expired.
-On Jan.
-2, 2014, Missouri will begin offering the High School Equivalency Test (HiSET).
-No scores will transfer from the GED® to the HiSET.
-To learn more about the HiSET, go to www.hiset.ets.org.
+PLEASE NOTE: As of January 2, 2014, the test of High School Equivalency offered in Missouri is the HiSET.
+To learn more about the HiSET or to schedule a test, go to www.hiset.ets.org.

 St. Charles Community College's Adult Education program provides group instruction, as well as one-on-one tutoring assistance within our HSE and ESL classrooms.
 Students requiring special assistance are referred through our class orientation and registration process.
 Students at all skill levels are encouraged to become part of our program.